-- In pre-1776 England\, there were two separate court systems, "courts of law" and "courts of equity." - Courts of law worked on precedent, had juries, and awarded damages as well as some distinct of non-damages as well as some that if - Largely this means that if it's equitable, it won't be and no restitutions there can be leeway to explicitly argue fairness. - Today, deal in both legal and equitable claims and remedies.
+- In pre-1776 England, there were two separate court systems, "courts of law" and "courts of equity." - Courts of law worked on precedent, had juries, and awarded damages as well as some limited non-damage. - Largely this means that if it's equitable, it won't be decided by a jury.
+Also, there can be leeway to explicitly argue fairness. - Today, deal in both legal and equitable claims and remedies.

-\The U.S. inherited its courts and law from England before going its separate way after independence.
+The U.S. inherited its courts and law from England before going its separate way after independence.